tensorflow/tfjs-examples/sentiment/README.md

 where `MODEL_TYPE` is a required argument that specifies what type of model is to be trained.
 The available options are:

+- `multihot`: A model that takes a multi-hot encoding of the words in the sequence.
+  In terms of data representation and model complexity, this is the simplest model in this example.
 - `flatten`: A model that flattens the embedding vectors of all words in the sequence.
-- `cnn`: A 1D convolutional model.
+- `conv1d`: A 1D convolutional model.
 - `simpleRNN`: A model that uses a SimpleRNN layer (`tf.layers.simpleRNN`)
 - `lstm`: A model that uses a LSTM laayer (`tf.layers.lstm`)
 - `bidirectionalLSTM`: A model that uses a bidirectional LSTM layer